dhruvshah1105/Smart_Waste_Management_System/README.md

 # Smart_Dustbin

-Getting dustbin data with the help of the NODEMCU ESP8266
+On the dustbin side, the NodeMCU ESP8266 will send the dustbin data(measured with the HC-SR04(ultrasonic distance sensor)) to the server using wifi i.e. the dustbin and the server both must be collected on the LAN to send the data.